Franz Josef Huber

-Franz Josef Huber (22 January 1902 – 30 January 1975) was an SS functionary who was a police and security service official in both the Weimar Republic and Nazi Germany.
-Huber joined the Nazi Party in 1937 and worked closely with Gestapo chief Heinrich Müller.
-After the German annexation of Austria in 1938, Huber was posted to Vienna, where he was appointed chief of the Security Police (SiPo) and Gestapo for Vienna, the "Lower Danube" and "Upper Danube" regions.
-He was responsible for mass deportations of Jews from the area.
-After the war ended, Huber never served any prison time.
-He was employed by the West German Federal Intelligence Service from 1955–64.
+Franz Josef Huber (22 January 1902 – 30 January 1975) was a German police and security service official during the Weimar Republic and Nazi Germany eras.
+He joined the Nazi Party and the Schutzstaffel (SS) in 1937 and worked closely with Gestapo chief Heinrich Müller.
+After the German annexation of Austria in 1938, Huber was posted to Vienna, where he was appointed Inspector of the Security Police (Sicherheitspolizei; SiPo) and Security Service (Sicherheitsdienst; SD) for the Reichsgaue Vienna, Lower Danube and Upper Danube.
+He rose to the rank of SS-Brigadeführer and was responsible for mass deportations of Jews from the area.
+After the end of World War II, Huber underwent denazification proceedings but never served any prison time.
+He was employed by the West German Federal Intelligence Service from 1955 to 1964.
 He died in Munich in 1975.

 Early life

 Huber was born on 22 January 1902 in Munich.
 He attended school through "seven classes of gymnasium".
 In his last year of school, Huber served as a Zeitfreiwilliger (timed volunteer), which were reserve units that could be mobilized on short notice by the army.
 In mid-1922, he entered the Munich police service and by 1923 was a "auxiliary assistant".
 Huber was promoted to "office assistant" and by 1926 joined the political police department.
 In January 1928, Huber was made a "police assistant" and later a police inspector.
 During the years of the Weimar Republic, he worked with Heinrich Müller, then chief of the political department of the Munich police.
-Huber was involved in the suppression of the Nazi Party, communist, and other political groups.
+Huber was involved in the suppression of the Nazi Party, communists, and other political groups.